 The rain let up and the sun peeked through the clouds in the early afternoon on Day 2 of Social Distancing during the COVID-19 pandemic.
-Already a little stir crazy in the house, I directed my 4-year-old, Jackie and 2-year-old, Maddie to get socks and their rain boots on.
+Already a little stir crazy in the house, I directed my 4-year-old, Jackie and 2-year-old, Maddie to put their socks and rain boots on.
 We headed outside to our driveway, where a couple of fresh puddles lay, just waiting for eager feet to jump in them.

 Jackie looked back at me with an inquisitive look in her eyes.
-“Is this ok?” she silently sought permission.
+“Is this ok?”
+She silently sought permission.
 I smiled and nodded with an emphatic, “Go for it!”

-She timidly stepped in the puddle, while Maddie watched, waiting for her big sister’s verdict.
+She timidly stepped in the puddle.
+Maddie watched, waiting for her big sister’s verdict.
 A little jump.
 A smile.
 A bigger jump.
 A laugh.
 Soon, both of my girls were jumping and splashing and kicking up muddy water all over their clothes.
 I stood back, watching them bask in the joy of a carefree childhood activity.

 We needed this.
 I needed this.
 With the stress of a global pandemic, trying to work from home while parenting two kids under 5 as my husband delivered essentials to businesses and hospitals as a FedEx driver, I needed a distraction.
 Some sort of stress relief.
 And this was it.
 A little break from the juggling act I was attempting to do between projects and snack times, diaper changes and refereeing sibling quarrels.
 The excitement and simple pleasure of getting dirty outside were exactly what we all needed.